 Abdul Hakim Sani Brown is a Japanese sprinter popular for being the youngest sprinter to represent Japanese national team.
 A young talent which has a long distance to go.

-Abdul Hakim Sani Brown was born to a Japanese Mother who was an athlete herself and competed in hurdles and a Ghanian father who was a soccer player from a family of athletes.
-Hakim Sani Brown was born in Fukuoka, Japan.
+Abdul Hakim Sani Brown was born on 6th March 1999 in Fukuoka, Japan to a Japanese Mother- Akiko Sani Brown, who was an athlete herself and competed in hurdles and a Ghanian father who was a soccer player from a family of athletes.
 He lives in Fukuoka, Japan with his family.

 He studied in Tokyo at the Josai High School, for college he moved to University of Florida.